situmtech/situm-android-getting-started/README.md

 ### <a name="init"></a> Step 2: Initialize the SDK

-You must initialize the sdk in the `onCreate()` method of your Application:
+You must initialize the SDK in the `onCreate()` method of your Application:

 ```java
 SitumSdk.init(this);